lpio/lpio-spec/protocol.md

 1. Client waits for a response, until it gets one - request remains open.
 1. Client aborts currently waiting request to send new messages.
 1. After a successfully finished request client creates another one.
-1. After a failed request client reconnects using a backoff logic ([backoff options](./schemas/client-backoff-options.json)).
+1. After a failed request client resends a request using a backoff logic ([backoff options](./schemas/client-backoff-options.json)).
 A reference implementation is [backoff](https://github.com/segmentio/backo).
 1. Client is disconnected when backoff duration reached the `max` value.
 1. Client is connected when a request was successfull.
 1. Client sends ping request if no message has been received within `pingInterval` option.